rcorey1996/github-docs-example/README.md

 - In order to create codeblocks in markdown you need to use three backticks (`)
-- Not to be confused with qoutation (')
+- Not to be confused with quotation (')
 ``` ruby
 puts "Hello, World!"
 ```